 Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-For more on genetic risk, counseling, and testing, including preventive options for women known to be at high risk for inherited breast cancer, click here.
+Get more information on genetic risk, counseling and testing.
+This includes options to help prevent breast cancer for women known to be at high risk.

 High-Dose Radiation Exposure

-Women who were given radiation for postpartum mastitis, received prolonged fluoroscopic X-rays for tuberculosis or were exposed to a large amount of radiation before age 30 – usually as treatment for cancers such as lymphoma – are at increased risk.
+- Exposure to a large amount of radiation before age 30 as treatment for cancers such as lymphoma